How to increase profits and improve profit margins

 Monitor third-party service costs

-Read purchase invoices and stay vigilant.
+Read purchase invoices carefully and review them often.

 Balance payroll and productivity